Cornell A. Wilson Jr.

 Cornell A. Wilson Jr. is a retired United States Marine Corps major general, who served as Director, Reserve Affairs Division, Manpower & Reserve Affairs, Headquarters, U.S. Marine Corps, in Quantico, Virginia.

 Early life and education

+Wilson's early education was in Hartsville, S.C.
+He attended kindergarten and elementary school at St. Joseph Academy.
+His high school years were completed at Butler High School where he graduated as Valedictorian in 1967.
 Wilson attended the University of South Carolina on an NROTC Scholarship and graduated with a Bachelor of Science degree in Chemistry in 1972.
 He was commissioned a Second Lieutenant and assigned to The Basic School at Quantico, Virginia, after graduation.

 Career

 Upon completion of The Basic School and Armor Officer Basic in 1973, Wilson reported to 1st Marine Division, where he served as a Tank Platoon Commander, Company Executive Officer, Battalion Assistant Operations Officer and Tank Company Commander, 1st Tank Battalion.

 In 1976, he was assigned to the USS Inchon as the Combat Cargo Officer at Norfolk, Virginia, and transferred to Quantico, Virginia, in 1978 where he served as an advanced tactics instructor at The Basic School.
 He was selected to attend Amphibious Warfare School in 1979 and following its completion in 1980, reported to 2nd Marine Division.
 Assigned to the 2nd Tank Battalion, he commanded H&S company and served on the Battalion S-4 staff as maintenance management officer before leaving the active component in 1982.

 As a Reserve officer, Wilson served on the Maintenance Battalion staff in Charlotte, North Carolina, before taking command of the Communications Company in Greensboro, North Carolina, in 1985.
 In 1987, he transferred to the H&S Battalion staff in Marietta, Georgia, and served as the Battalion's Operations Officer and Executive Officer before assuming command of the Battalion in 1990.
 In 1993, he became the Executive Officer for the 25th Marine Regiment in Worcester, Massachusetts.
 Upon completing his tour with the 25th Marine Regiment, Wilson served as the Depot Inspector for MCRD Parris Island, South Carolina in 1995 and served as the II MACE G-4 before taking command of 4th Supply Battalion in Newport News, Virginia in 1997.
 During this tour, he was selected for brigadier general in 1999.